Compressed Bayesian Tensor Regression: Introduction

 \section{Introduction}

 Dimensionality reduction has been a key area of interest in learning from high-dimensional data.
-Traditional dimensionality reduction techniques, e.g., principal component analysis (PCA) and linear discriminant analysis, factor models, and sufficient dimensionality reduction, despite their effectiveness, suffer from severe computational restrictions which increase exponentially with the dimensions of the data \citep[e.g., see][for a comparison between PCA and random projection]{dasgupta2013experiments}.
+Traditional dimensionality reduction techniques, e.g., principal component analysis (PCA), linear discriminant analysis, factor analysis, and sufficient dimensionality reduction, suffer from severe computational restrictions that increase exponentially with the dimensions of the data \citep[e.g., see][for a comparison between PCA and random projection]{dasgupta2013experiments}.

-In this paper, we consider random projection techniques, where randomly generated matrices are used to embed high-dimensional data points into a lower-dimensional space.
-Under fairly general assumptions, random projection preserves pairwise distances within a certain tolerance, as proved in the celebrated {Johnson-Lindenstrauss (JL) lemma} \citep{beals_extensions_1984}.
+In this paper, we consider random projection techniques that use randomly generated matrices to embed high-dimensional data points into a lower-dimensional space.
+Under fairly general assumptions, random projection preserves pairwise distances within a certain tolerance, as proved in the celebrated Johnson-Lindenstrauss (JL) lemma \citep{beals_extensions_1984}.
 Random projection has been successfully applied in statistics to reduce computational costs or to improve the efficiency of a standard method or model when applied to large datasets.
-For instance, \cite{indyk1998approximate, ailon2009fast, datar2004locality} utilised it for the efficient approximation of the nearest neighbour search, \cite{chakraborty_efficient_2023, li_tec_2021, cannings2017random} applied it to high-dimensional classification, \cite{dasgupta1999learning} employed it to learn the mixture of Gaussian distributions in high dimensions, \cite{li2023differential, gondara2020differentially, anagnostopoulos2018random} used random projection to achieve data privacy, and \cite{guhaniyogi_bayesian_2015, farahmand2017random, koop_bayesian_2019} introduced random projection into inference for large dynamic regression models.
-In this paper, we focus on Bayesian tensor regression models, which have recently become popular in many fields for conducting inference and statistical learning based on multi-dimensional data \citep{guhaniyogi2017bayesian,balakrishnan_bayesian_2020,billio_bayesian_2022,Billio02012024,luo2025bayesian,CASARIN2025105427}.
-We consider scalar--on--tensor linear regressions, where dimensionality reduction is essential to reduce the number of parameters to estimate.
-In this sense, tensor decompositions have been used to extract factors from the covariate tensor or to parametrize the coefficient tensor in a hierarchical prior setting.
-However, when the number of covariates is so large that factors cannot be extracted optimally, then random projection offers a viable solution that is easy to implement and has strong theoretical guarantees in preserving the explanatory power of covariates.
+For instance, \cite{indyk1998approximate}, \cite{ailon2009fast}, \cite{datar2004locality} used it for the efficient approximation of the nearest-neighbor search; \cite{chakraborty_efficient_2023}, \cite{li_tec_2021}, \cite{cannings2017random} applied it to high-dimensional classification; \cite{guhaniyogi_bayesian_2015}, \cite{farahmand2017random}, \cite{koop_bayesian_2019} introduced random projection into inference for large dynamic regression models, and \cite{gailliot2024data}, \cite{ guhaniyogi2016compressed} applied random projection in Bayesian non-parametric regression.